Configuration

 - Connection to the redpesk infrastructure (to create, read, build and test applications and projects on the redpesk infrastructure)

-- Connection to the local builder (to build and package locally an application that exists or not in the redpesk infrastructure)
+- Connection to the local builder (to build and package locally an application that exists in the redpesk infrastructure)

 redpesk infrastructure access